Maria-Gomes/CSE470/README.md

 4. Set completion time/goals for each project/task
 5. Add important events and tasks to calendar
 6. Receive notifications for scheduled events and deadlines
-7. Create rooms/spaces for groups of users working on the same Task
-8. Create discussion forums for tasks so that workers can interact